-- Add a full month calendar at the beginning of your page or pages of your trigger tracking layout.
+- Don’t skip adding the little full month calendar at the beginning of your page (s) of your trigger tracking layout.
 For every day you need to fill out a box for being triggered, circle the date on the calendar.
 This may help you identify time-based triggers. (i.e. Fridays, first of the month, etc)

 - Bullet six things you did during the day.
 If you think you know what the event/stimuli was that triggered you, highlight it.

 - At the bottom, use three feeling-words to describe how you experienced the trigger.
 (Different triggers may have a very different impact on your mind and body and this knowledge is really helpful in recovery) Color code your feeling words later so you can use color to visually spot patterns and themes.